Ayush4803/NetflixGpt/README.md

 - Created the Browser and Logout Option
 - Created an Acoount in TMDB nad fetch the live Movie data
 - Created a Custom Hook For NOWPLAYINGMOVIES
+- Created The Custom HOOK for Trailer
+- Fetched the Video API from TMDB
+- Added the Trailer Option
+- Created A NewSlice
+- Updated the Store
+- Provided Tailwind Css

 # Features